Yamini Pahwa

 Suggested read: Documents Required for Home Loan

-The primary purpose of noi in home loan is to record the mortgage in public records.
+The primary purpose of NOI in a home loan is to record the mortgage in public records.
 This ensures that any future transactions involving the property acknowledge the existing mortgage, thereby protecting the lender’s interests.
 It is primarily the borrower’s responsibility to file the NOI.
 Failing to do so can lead to penalties, making it a crucial step in the loan process.
 Additionally, the lender may require a borrower to provide proof of NOI if they make any changes to the terms of the loan.

 Deposit of Title Deed Notice for NOI through e-Filing – Since April 1, 2013, borrowers have had the option to file NOI online, as per Section 89B of the Registration Act.
 This process involves submitting the necessary title documents electronically, an efficient way to prevent fraud and ensure transparency.
 Electronic filing eliminates the need for manual paperwork, which requires manual data entry and is more prone to mistakes.
 Furthermore, e-filing ensures that all documents are kept secure and confidential, reducing the potential for fraud.